Tiny-NewsRec: Effective and Efficient PLM-based News Recommendation: Introduction

-Pre-trained language models (PLMs) are powerful in text modeling and have empowered various NLP tasks \cite{devlin2019bert, liu2019roberta}.
-A few recent works delve into employing PLMs for news understanding in news recommendation \cite{wu2021empower,xiao2021training,zhang2021unbert}.
-For example, \citet{wu2021empower} propose to replace these shallow models with the PLM to capture the deep contexts in news texts.
-However, these methods simply finetune the PLM with the news recommendation task, the supervision from which may not optimally train the PLM to capture semantic information in news texts and may be insufficient to solve the domain shift problem.
-Moreover, PLMs usually have a large number of parameters \cite{lan2020albert}.
-For example, the BERT-base model \cite{devlin2019bert} contains 12 Transformer layers \cite{vaswani2017transformer} and up to 110M parameters.
+With the explosion of information, massive news is published on online news platforms such as Microsoft News and Google News~\cite{das2007google, lavie2010user}, which can easily get the users overwhelmed when they try to find the information they are interested in~\cite{okura2017embedding,2020zhi}.
+Many personalized news recommendation methods have been proposed to alleviate the information overload problem for users~\cite{wang2018dkn,wu2019npa,zhu2019dan,hu2019graph}.
+Since news articles usually contain abundant textual content, learning high-quality news representations from news texts is one of the most critical tasks for news recommendation~\cite{wu2020mind}.
+As pre-trained language models (PLMs) have been proved to be powerful in text modeling and have empowered various NLP tasks~\cite{devlin2019bert, liu2019roberta}, a few recent works delve into employing PLMs for better news modeling in news recommendation~\cite{wu2021empower,rmbert2021,zhang2021unbert}.
+For example, \citet{wu2021empower} propose to replace shallow NLP models such as CNN and attention network with the PLM to capture the deep contexts in news texts.
+However, these methods simply finetune the PLM with the news recommendation task, which may be insufficient to cope with the domain shift problem between the generic pre-training corpus and downstream news texts~\cite{gururangan2020adapt,madan-etal-2021-tadpole}.
+Moreover, PLMs usually have a large number of parameters.
+For example, the BERT-base model~\cite{devlin2019bert} contains 12 layers with 110M parameters.
 Deploying these PLM-based news recommendation models to provide low-latency online services requires extensive computational resources.